By Sungard AS

 If personal data needs to be transferred, adequate safeguards must be in place.
 Sungard AS can advise on the best mechanisms to perform personal data transfers lawfully.

-For years, certification marks and seals have served as a mark of trust for consumers, showing the organisation adheres to certain principles.
+For years, certification marks and seals have served as a mark of trust for consumers, showing the organization adheres to certain principles.
 Sungard AS can help companies attain the relevant Privacy Seal.

 Reasons to choose Sungard AS